 66. Contractor tips

-Guide them of what to do before hiring a contractor and what to ask the contractors during the selection and bidding process.
+Guide them what to do before hiring a contractor and what to ask the contractors during the selection and bidding process.

 67. Latest construction industry news

-Keep your audience in the loop about latest updates in the architectural, engineering, and construction (AEC) industry.
+Keep your audience in the loop about the latest updates in the architectural, engineering, and construction (AEC) industry.

 Check out this example from Whitelaw Rigging & Fabrication.

 Sometimes you really don’t have to reinvent the wheel.

 It is okay to share a construction content or article that you did not write or post for your audience and potential clients to read.

 The best sources for construction business updates are the reputable construction news publications of your the industry, your allied companies, and your social media followers.